-According to the United Nations, more than 40% of the total population (25 million people) are undernourished, have limited access to basic services, and are in need of humanitarian assistance.
+According to information released by the United Nations, more than 40% of the total population (25 million people) are undernourished, have limited access to basic services, and are in need of humanitarian assistance.
 As humanitarian organisations have not been able to conduct assessments in the country over the past few years, the current situation remains unclear.
 The country is also prone to extreme weather conditions, particularly droughts, floods, and storms.

-As a consequence of the international sanctions adopted against North Korea in early 2013, international bank transfers into the country are more difficult to carry out, which affects the functioning of humanitarian agencies.
+Due to the international sanctions adopted against North Korea in early 2013, international bank transfers into the country are more difficult to carry out, which affects the functioning of humanitarian agencies.

 The food and nutrition situation remains fragile and subject to deterioration in case of shocks.
-According to the Food and Agriculture Organization (FAO), crop production in 2017 was severely affected by a prolonged dry spell, threatening food security for a large part of the country's population.
+According to the Food and Agriculture Organization (FAO), crop production in 2017 was severely affected by a prolonged dry spell, which threatened food security for a large part of the country's population.
 The overall chronic undernutrition and micronutrient deficiencies across the country remain worrying.
 Although child undernutrition has steadily declined over the past decade, additional efforts are required to improve children's condition.
 According to the latest nutrition survey in 2012, stunting (low height compared to age) prevalence was reported at 28%, which is considered a “medium” public health concern by the World Health Organization (WHO).

-Earlier in 2015, the EU had released €200 000 in response to the summer floods, which affected various villages on the outskirts of the cities of south Hwanghae and north and south Hamgyong provinces.
-The funding supported the delivery of emergency shelter and household items whilst also ensuring good hygiene practices amongst the impacted communities.
+Earlier in 2015, when summer floods affected various villages on the outskirts of the cities of South Hwanghae and North and South Hamgyong provinces, the EU released €200 000 in humanitarian aid funding to ensure that emergency relief items reached the impacted families.
 Similar assistance had also been provided in the wake of the floods in 2012 and 2013.

-Continuing its support to the most vulnerable communities, the EU provided €300 000 in early 2016 for an initiative led by the Finnish Red Cross (FRC), focusing on enhancing the capacity of people in rural areas to respond to future floods and droughts, at both local and national levels.
+Continuing its support to the most vulnerable communities, in early 2016 the EU provided €300 000 for an initiative led by the Finnish Red Cross (FRC), focusing on enhancing the capacity of people in rural areas to respond to future floods and droughts, at both local and national levels.
 The programme, which ran until November 2017, directly benefited over 7 000 individuals in targeted localities.

-The European Union has responded to humanitarian needs in North Korea since 1995, providing €135.6 million in humanitarian aid funding to support over 130 projects.
+The European Union has responded to humanitarian needs in North Korea since 1995, providing €135.7 million in humanitarian aid funding to support over 130 projects.
 The aid focuses on providing food assistance, the improvement of health services and access to clean water and sanitation to the most vulnerable populations.